RealPolitiX/peakfind2D/README.md

 # peakfind2D
-A peak-finding routine in Matlab for diffraction images
+A peak-finding routine in Matlab for static and time-resolved (electron) diffraction images

 ### General steps:
 1. Load diffraction image